-UK markets regulators FCA has fined broker Tullett Prebon £15.4m over the conduct of its brokers and failed to be open and co-operative with a regulatory investigation.
+UK FCA fines broker Tullett Prebon £15.4m over the conduct of its brokers and failed to be open and co-operative with a regulatory investigation.

 October 11, 2019, | AtoZ Markets – Britain’s markets watchdog, the Financial Conduct Authority (FCA) has fined interdealer broker Tullett Prebon 15.4 million pounds ($19.2 million) for improper conduct.
 This including its involvement in the manipulation of the Libor rate, the regulator said on Friday.